Yuvrajscheema/mech_325_report/main.typ

 Price was also another important consideration, which the Nylon bushings meet, with a unit price of \$4.59.

-In total this is why Dry-Running Nylon Sleeve bushings were selected.
+In total this is why Dry-Running Nylon Sleeve bushings were selected.+

 = RESULTS & FINAL DESIGN